2007–08 Notre Dame Fighting Irish men's basketball team: Legacy

 Dating to February 2006, the Irish have won 37 consecutive home games and 18 Big East home games.
 The 18 wins is the second longest streak in conference history, while the 36 total wins is the second longest current streak in the country behind the BYU Cougars.
 With the win over St. John's on March 5, the Irish became the first Big East team to go undefeated at home in conference games in consecutive seasons.

 Award winners

 After the season ended, Luke Harangody was named the conference Player of the Year.
-Additionally, Mike Brey was named conference Coach of the Year for the second year in a row.
+Mike Brey was named conference Coach of the Year for the second year in a row.
 Harangody was also named to the 1st Team All Big East squad, along with Kyle McAlarney.

 Transfers

 Notre Dame had two players transfer in following the season.
-Both will sit out the 2008–09 season per NCAA rules for transfer students.
+Both would sit out the 2008–09 season, per NCAA rules for transfer students.